oroinc/documentation/user/storefront/account/quotes.rst

 Manage Quotes in the Storefront
 ===============================

 The Quotes section provides the details on all your created and submitted quotes.
 Here, you can negotiate with sales representatives on requesting a better price, more convenient quantities and additional services, view, accept, and submit an order based on the offered prices and conditions.
+In the storefront, this page is nested under the **Quotes** section of the user menu.

 .. image:: /user/img/storefront/quotes/my_account_quotes.png

-To open the **Quotes** menu:

-1. Click **Account** in the :ref:`user menu <frontstore-guide--navigation-user-menu>` on the top left of the page.
-2. Under **Account**, click **Quotes**.

 The All Quotes page contains the following information: